DSLituiev/lab-keras-r/running-docker-containers.md

     docker run -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

-The terminal will become unresponsive and nothing will be printed out until you start run machine learning jobs.
-Just procede to the next step.
+The terminal will become unresponsive and nothing will be printed out until you start doing something in Rstudio in your browser window (that will be opened up in the next step).
+Just proceed to the next step.

-#### [Advanced] Run docker locally with GPU support
+#### [Advanced alternative to previous step] Run a docker container locally with GPU support
-If you have an NVIDIA GPU machine, you might want to run your docker with GPU support.
-For this you will need [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) installed.
-We will not work with this option in class, and provide it here solely for your information.
-To enable GPU, include `--runtime=nvidia` flag:
+If you happen to have an NVIDIA GPU and want to run your docker container on the GPU,  we provide info below on how you could do so.
+We will not do this option in class; this info is provided solely for your information.

+First, install [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker).
+Then, enable GPU by including the `--runtime=nvidia` flag:

     docker run --runtime=nvidia -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest